mdavids/rfc/content/draft-davids-forsalereg-12.md

 _for-sale IN TXT "v=FORSALE1;ftxt=Call for info."
 ~~~

-While a single visible character is the minimum, it is **RECOMMENDED** to provide more context.
+While a single octet is the minimum, it is **RECOMMENDED** to provide more context.

 While a URI in this field is not syntactically prohibited, its
 interpretation as a URI is not guaranteed.
 Use of URIs in this